GreenDoge-Network/greendoge-blockchain/README.md

 # greendoge-blockchain
 GreenDoge is made to improve ChiaDoge.
 It is currently being tested and will not promise any rewards.
+ChiaDoge will continue to run.

 **GreenDoge** is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
 It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.